 Oaxacan Mountains – Ecotourism, diversity, and Natural Beauty

 The majestic mountain ranges of Oaxaca are a hidden gem just waiting to be discovered by visitors to Oaxaca State.
-The principal sierras of interest to tourists are the Sierra Norte (AKA Sierra Juárez named after the ex-president of Mexico who came from the village of Guelatao) and the Sierra Sur; however the Sierra Mixe also exist to the North of the City of Oaxaca in the Mixteca region of the state.
+The principal sierras of interest to tourists are the Sierra Norte (AKA Sierra Juárez named after the ex-president of Mexico who came from the village of Guelatao) and the Sierra Sur; however the Sierra Mixe also exists towards Veracruz, and the Sierra Mixteca to the North of the City of Oaxaca in the Mixteca region of the state.

 Apart from stunning scenery, idyllic mountain drives (renting a car really is the best way to visit the Sierras – though be careful as road conditions can range from abominable to fair), and a biodiversity seldom seen anywhere else on the planet (Oaxaca state is home to around 5% of the plant life on the planet); the cosy mountain villages are all too pleased to welcome you.